 Use: Best WordPress Backup Plugin

-Planning your migration should include a comprehensive look at all the content and customizations in Strapi that will need to be ported to WordPress.
+Planning your migration should include a comprehensive review of all Strapi content and customizations that need to be ported to WordPress.
 This could include:

 WordPress organizes content into posts, pages, custom post types, and taxonomies (like categories and tags).
-While Strapi offers flexibility in content modeling, you’ll need to align Strapi’s content structure with WordPress’ predefined system.
+While Strapi offers flexibility in content modeling, you’ll need to align Strapi’s content structure with WordPress’s predefined system.

 Additionally, familiarize yourself with WordPress themes and plugins that will help recreate the look, feel, and functionality of your Strapi site.